bogdan-marian/mx-simulator/README.md

 This is a examples that shows from outside of mx-sdk repo how you can use the simulator.
 Sometimes devnet or test net they slow you down.
 This is fast (the docker-run task, use this to debug while working on client apps)
-Make tasks they clone and build the simulator and then build a docker image with simulator waiting for stuff to happen

 # make flow